What Is Strep Throat?

 Is Strep Throat Contagious?

 Strep throat is very contagious.
-Anybody can get it, but most cases are in school-age kids and teens.
-Infections are common during the school year when big groups of kids and teens are in close quarters.
+Anybody can get it, but most cases are in school-age kids and teens ages 5 to 15.
+Infections are common during the school year, with peaks in winter and early spring, when big groups of kids and teens are in close contact.

 How Do People Get Strep Throat?

 The bacteria that cause strep throat tend to hang out in the nose and throat.
-So normal activities like sneezing, coughing, or shaking hands can easily spread an infection from one person to another.
+So normal activities like talking, sneezing, coughing, or shaking hands can easily spread an infection from one person to another.
+People also can get infected if they touch a surface with the bacteria on it, then touch their nose or mouth.

 Kids with untreated strep throat are more likely to spread the infection when their symptoms are most severe, but can still infect others for up to 3 weeks.